-Can AI personalise project recommendations to citizen scientists to increase their productivity and engagement?
+Can AI personalise project recommendations to citizen scientists to increase their engagement?

 Follow SciStarter on Twitter and stay up to date: @SciStarter